jimjkelly/lambda-deploy/README.md

 A simple example usage would be the following:

-	$ lambda-deploy deploy foo

-Where foo is a directory in the current directory.
-It will ignore all other items in the directory.
-Alternatively,

 	$ lambda-deploy deploy

-will dumbly upload every directory - so make sure this is wanted!
+This will load all the contents of the current working directory into a Lambda and upload it to AWS.

-There is one other command aside from
+There is one other command aside from `deploy`:
-`deploy`: `list`.
+`list`.
 You can guess what `list` does - it lists your current Lambdas along with some information about them.

 At its most basic that's it.
 The next section will cover how to configure things.